ajtock/NGS_intro_Cambridge_SysBio_2021/README.md

 &> results/samtools/SRR3166543_top1M_MappedOn_TAIR10_chr_all_markdup_report.log
 ```

-In the commands above, you'll notice the inclusion of multiple instances of ` - `, which serve as filename placeholders for standard input (stdin) or standard ouput (stdout).
+In the commands above, you'll notice the inclusion of multiple instances of ` - `, which serve as filename placeholders for standard input (stdin) or standard output (stdout).
 This allows us to pipe (`|`) stdout from one command to stdin for the subsequent command, obviating the need to write the output of each command to a file.
 This is useful here because we're only interested in obtaining the output from `samtools markdup -r`.